jacogr/sample-polkadotjs-typegen/README.md

 Just the type definitions (the structure of which you should be familiar with), nested inside a `types: {...}` container.
 This allows us future extension points, i.e. there is some work to expose the custom RPC types alongside, so that would become another key on a per-module basis.

 In the above, you will note that the `ProposalRecord` references a type for `voting`, i.e. `VoteStage`.
-The type generation and resolution will determine where the type comes from, and provide the required important on generation.
+The type generation and resolution will determine where the type comes from, and provide the required imports on generation.

 Looking at the example in this repo, it also has `augment*`, `index.ts` and `types.ts` files in the interfaces folder.
 These are all generated, and will be re-generated when the generator is run - so all edits to these files will be lost.
 The only requirement for user-edits are the `definitions.ts` files.